Bao-Trinh-Quoc/Discord-like-ChatApp/README.md

 - ...

 important features need to be implemented:
-- livestreaming <--- MOST IMPORTANT
+- livestreaming <--- MOST IMPORTANT < IMPLEMENTED BUT STILL CAN BE BUG>
+- user fetch < ---- IMPORTANT ---- >
 - multimedia sharing <--- COULD BE LATER